-- Add cayenne pepper, paprika, molasses, and chili powder to pot.
+- Add cayenne pepper, paprika, chili powder, and molasses to pot.
 Stir to combine.

-- Add tomatoes to pot and stir to combine.
-Reduce heat to low and cook, stirring occasionally, for 30 minutes to an hour.
+- Add tomatoes and stir to combine.
+Bring chili to a simmer, then reduce heat to low and cook, stirring occasionally, for 30 minutes or until you're ready to eat.

-- Add kidney beans to chili and stir to combine.
+- Add kidney beans and stir to combine.

 - Ladle chili into serving bowls and top each serving with a scoop of sour cream, a sprig of cilantro, and a sprinkle of chopped green onion.
 Serve immediately.

 Additions and Substitutions.
 Use frozen peaches instead of fresh if you like.
 Swap ground chicken or turkey for the beef, or omit the beef and add a can of black beans or white beans for a vegetarian version.
 Add extra veggies (bell pepper, beans, butternut squash, sweet potato, kale, spinach) to make this a bit heartier.

 This chili can get spicy: Different spice brands can lend a bigger kick than others.
 If you'd like a milder flavor, reduce the spices by half, then taste the finished chili and add more spices as needed to suit your palate.